RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/HYPER.md

 ## Limitations

-The hyper backend doesn't support
+The hyper backend does not support

 - `CURLOPT_IGNORE_CONTENT_LENGTH`
+- `--raw` and disabling `CURLOPT_HTTP_TRANSFER_DECODING`
 - RTSP
+- hyper is much stricter about what HTTP header contents it allows
+- HTTP/0.9
+- HTTP/2 upgrade using HTTP:// URLs.
+Aka 'h2c'

 ## Remaining issues